abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-pt-1/index.md

 * You won’t get rich renting out your time, because your inputs are too closely tied to your outputs.
 You’re not earning while you’re sleeping.
 * Renting out your time means someone else will get the wealth from your time.
 They’re going to pay you the bare minimum to do your job.
 * Renting out your time also mean you’re replaceable and not as creative as you could be.
 So you must own equity to gain your financial freedom.
 * You get equity for work where your inputs don’t match your outputs.
-You could do an hour of work and it could have a huge effect—or you could do 1,000 hours of work and it could have no effect.
+You could do an hour of work and it could have a huge effect--or you could do 1,000 hours of work and it could have no effect.
 * You must have high creativity and leverage to decouple your inputs and outputs.

-####  You will get rich by giving society what it wants but does not yet know how to get—at scale.
+####  You will get rich by giving society what it wants but does not yet know how to get--at scale.

-##### Give society what it wants, but doesn’t know how to get—at scale
+##### Give society what it wants, but doesn’t know how to get--at scale

 That’s right.
 So, essentially as we talked about before, money is IOUs from society saying, “You did something good in the past.
 Now here’s something that we owe you for the future.”
 And so society will pay you for creating things that it wants.